gjwgit/rattleng/assets/markdown/cleanup.md

 # Cleanup the Dataset

-It is quite easy to get our dataset variable count up to significant numbers through the use of the **Transform** tab features **Impute**, **Rescale**, and **Recode**.
+It is quite easy to get the dataset variable count up to significant numbers through the use of the **Transform** tab features **Impute**, **Rescale**, and **Recode**.
 The **Cleanup** option supports the deletion of rows (observations) and columns (variables) from the